zencart/documentation/content/user/shipping/shipping_calculations.md

 To view the settings related to shipping, go to
 [Admin > Configuration > Shipping/Packaging](/user/admin_pages/configuration/configuration_shippingpackaging/).

 There is no support for dimensional calculations in the Zen Cart shipping calculations; it is done entirely by weight.
-(There are some Plugins that handle dimensions if you need that capability.)
+There are some Plugins that handle dimensions if you need that capability, and dimensions for products are supported starting in Zen Cart 2.0.0; see [shipping dimensions](/user/shipping/dimensions).

 The "small to medium box" corresponds to "an order whose weight does not exceed the maximum package weight."